GregorKoehler/GregorKoehler.github.io/_posts/2018-01-02-welcome-to-my-blog.markdown

 As for this first blog post I thought it would be best to give a small and concise tutorial on how to set up this very thing you're looking at right now.
 A blog hosted on GitHub - because chances are if you're reading this you also signed up with GitHub some time ago.

-Eventually the plan is to have check marks at the top of the blog helping to filter the content through a selection of three or so topics.
+Eventually the plan is to have buttons on the blog page helping to filter the content through a selection of three a few topics.
-If you see something like this by the time you read this - great, future Gregor succeeded!
+If you saw something like this by the time you visited my blog - great, future Gregor succeeded in writing some basic HTML and CSS!

 # Now for the tutorial:
 First things first - how come anyone with a github account can simply host a blog directly from a GitHub repository?